 Reference committees and business sessions are open to all NCCL attendees.
 General registrants may co-author resolutions and testify on issues during sessions, but to vote on resolutions and in most elections, you must be a chapter delegate.
 Contact your chapter to learn how to participate as a chapter delegate.

 Chapter delegates are official representatives from each constituency representing each chapter.
 All active members who meet the definition of the constituency group they will represent are eligible to serve as a chapter delegate.
 Chapter delegates are eligible to serve on and testify in all reference committees, vote on resolutions in the business session, and vote in the elections.

-To take full advantage, we recommend you arrive on Wednesday, May 4 by 2 p.m. to attend the preconference sessions.
-First-time attendees won't want to miss the Orientation and Resolution Workshop on Wednesday from 3-4:30 p.m.
-The Wednesday preconference will also include two additional leadership workshops.
-There must be a majority present to proceed with business, so plan to stay until the scheduled conclusion of NCCL on Saturday, May 7 at 12 p.m.
+To take full advantage, we recommend you arrive on Wednesday, April 22 by noon. if you want to participate in the optional community service project.
+There must be a majority present to proceed with business, so plan to stay until the scheduled conclusion of NCCL on Saturday, April 25 at noon.

 Currently, there are funds available from the AAFP to reimburse travel expenses for three representatives from each chapter for ACLF or NCCL.
 Funding is also available from the AAFP to reimburse travel expenses for one new physician delegate from each chapter to attend NCCL.
 Some chapters will fund additional travel expenses.
 Contact your chapter to learn more.